 June is Men’s Health Awareness Month, and it’s a cause the Beli team absolutely gets behind.
 Around here, we’re all about educating prospective parents about the pivotal role sperm plays in the whole baby-making equation.
 The truth is, it all starts—and ends—with the sperm.
-In this three-part mini series, we’re covering all the ways sperm seals the deal for a healthy conception, pregnancy and baby, with a deep dive into three key functions.
+In this three-part mini series, we’re covering all the ways sperm supports a healthy conception, pregnancy and baby, with a deep dive into three key functions.
 First up is how a man’s sperm affects placental development.
 Spoiler: those little swimmers are carrying what amounts to the architect’s rendering of the placenta, so it’s no small thing!

 The Placenta: The Least Understood Organ